 LOCATION OF THE SITE:

-Location of the site can be a huge factor in the budget if the land is not already procured.
+The Site’s location can be a huge factor in the budget if the land is not already procured.
 The cost of land varies from one geographical region to the other.
-Also, if the site is located away from resources, there will be an additional cost in terms of transportation cost of equipment, materials, labor, tools, etc.
+If the Site is located away from resources, there will be an additional cost in terms of transportation cost of equipment, materials, labor, tools, etc.

 A similar project completed in the past is the best reference for preparing cost estimation of the current project or used an advanced construction cost calculator to get a precise estimate.

-Using the final cost of the past project you can obtain an idea of the value of the new project.
-Use the final cost of the previous project with cost indication of the current project as a factor of cost estimation.
+Using the final cost of the past project, you can obtain an idea of the new project’s value.
+Use the previous project’s final cost with a cost indication of the current project as a factor of cost estimation.

 CURRENT CONDITION AT CONSTRUCTION SITE:

-The condition of the site can change within a short period, which can increase the cost of construction.
-The site may witness heavy rain which can cause soil erosion among other difficulties that can add to the cost.
+The condition of the Site can change within a short period, which can increase the cost of construction in Bangalore.
+The Site may witness heavy rain, which can cause soil erosion, among other difficulties that can add to the price.

-The duration of the project is also a big factor in the cost of the project.
-If a project continues for a long period the additional cost can be substantial as the cost of materials, labor; equipment will rise, idle cost of manufacturing equipment, and other indirect expenses.
+The duration of the project is also a significant factor in the cost of the project.
+If a project continues for an extended period, the additional cost can be substantial as the cost of materials, labor; equipment will rise, idle cost of manufacturing equipment, and other indirect expenses.